 Having used the M1 MacBook Air in the past, they were already excellent.
 The M2 upgrade makes it even better.

-M2 chips will ensure that budding college student will have a laptop that lasts all day while doing multiple different types of work.
+M2 chips will ensure those budding college students will have a laptop that lasts all day while doing multiple different types of work.
 The chip itself is powerful enough to handle itself in content creation and even makes for a decent – albeit with a limited choice – gaming machine.

 - Processor: Apple M2